iluvcapra/py-ptsl/doc/source/errata.rst

 PTSL Observed Errata
 ====================

+.. currentmodule:: ptsl

 :Command:
     SetSessionLength

 :Observed Behavior:
-    When trying to set a session length less than "06:00:00:00", Pro Tools returns an Response with an `response_error_json` with a `command_error` value of "PT_InvalidParameter", a string.
-An error by this name does not exist in the `CommandErrorType` enumeration, and it is a string, and not an integer as required by the proto.
+    When trying to set a session length less than "06:00:00:00", Pro Tools returns an Response with an :py:attr:`response_error_json` with a :py:attr:`command_error` value of "PT_InvalidParameter", a string.
+An error by this name does not exist in the :py:class:`CommandErrorType` enumeration, and it is a string, and not an integer as required by the proto.

 :Expected Behavior:
-    Pro Tools should return a `response_error_json` with a numeric `command_error` whose value exists in the `CommandErrorType` enumeration.
+    Pro Tools should return a :py:attr:`response_error_json` with a numeric :py:attr:`command_error` whose value exists in the
+    :py:class:`CommandErrorType` enumeration.

 ---